adamedx/autographps-sdk/ROADMAP.md

 * Handle 403's in get-graphchilditem
 * Add user consent, tenant consent options to set-graphconsent and new-graphapplication
 * Remove __GetSimpleConnection

+### Maybe

+* Color for POST / PUT / PATH operations
+* Color for graph consent
+* View for graph application
+* Restore Connect-Graph from Connect-GraphApi -- might not be possible :(

 ### Done